POET, EDITOR, GUIDE

 I'm also available for classroom and book club visits, round table discussions, readings.

-Some of the workshops and studios I've led, often combining round table discussion with work in the field:
+Some of the workshops and studios I've led:

 - Domestic Wild: Meeting Poetry Where It Lives: how poetry can awake and connect us with the wild in the everyday

 - Exciting the Toad: the imaginative power of language that excites idea and experience into poetry